Peter Manigault: Personal life

 In 1773, Manigault's health worsened, and he left South Carolina for England in an effort to find a cure.
 His wife died on February 19, 1773.
 Manigault's health did not improve, and he died in London on November 12, 1773.
 He was buried at French Protestant Huguenot Church Cemetery in Charleston.

 Descendants

 Through his son, he was the grandfather of Elizabeth Manigault Morris (1785–1822), who married Col. Lewis Morris (a grandson of Lewis Morris, a signer of the Declaration of Independence), and were the parents of Capt.
 Charles Manigault Morris of the Confederate States Navy; Gabriel Henry Manigault (1788–1834); and Charles Izard Manigault (1795–1874).

-The Manigault family has remained prominent in Charleston, including as owners of the city's daily newspaper, The Post and Courier, which was first purchased by Peter Manigault's great-grandson Arthur in 1896.
+The Manigault family has remained prominent in Charleston, including as owners of the city's daily newspaper, The Post and Courier, which was purchased by Peter Manigault's great-grandson Arthur in 1896.